CBP Officer

 Best Rated

-Asked by Canadian almost 10 years ago
+Asked by Joe almost 11 years ago

-Asked by Delilah over 9 years ago
+Asked by Gabriel almost 10 years ago

 If you have Permanent Resident card, how can lying about a criminal conviction hurt you with traveling across border?
 Will you know if someone lied before?